Bitcoin drops below $5,000, hitting the lowest level in over a year

 Bitcoin plummeted to its lowest level in over a year on Monday, according to CoinDesk.

-Bitcoin is a digital currency (aka cryptocurrency) that's seen its fair share of fluctuations in value over the last year.
-On Thursday, Bitcoin also fell below $5,500, which at the time was the lowest point of the year.
-Last December, it was worth more than $17,000.
+Bitcoin is a digital currency (aka cryptocurrency) that's seen its fair share of fluctuations in value over the past year.
+On Thursday, Bitcoin fell below $5,500, which at the time was the lowest point of the year.
+In December 2017, it was worth more than $17,000.

-Other cryptocurrencies like ethereum, tron and XRP also experienced losses of 15 percent, 16 percent and 4 percent, respectively.
+Other cryptocurrencies like ethereum, tron and XRP also had losses of 15 percent, 16 percent and 4 percent, respectively.

 Discuss: Bitcoin drops below $5,000, hitting the lowest level in over a year